dfinster/fortc.com/posts/about.md

 ---
 title: About This Site
-subtitle: It's the dumbest thing that could possibly work.
+subtitle: My experimental SSG
 unlisted: true
-description: It's pretty dumb
+description: A personal experiment
 ---
+This is my static site generator.
+I wanted to build one from the ground up.
+It's currently written in Python.

+## Origin

-This is an experimental blog written in Bash, Pandoc, a little Python, and a lot of `sed`.
+This began as an experimental blog written in Bash, Pandoc, a little Python, and a lot of `sed`.

 Writing a static site generator in Bash is pretty dumb, but I wanted to see how far I could go with this idea.
-It's not quite [WIKIWIL](./wikiwil.html).
-It's more like misplaced nostalgia.
+It wasn't quite [WIKIWIL](./wikiwil.html), but more like misplaced nostalgia.

-## Python

-Testing